Mahalia Jackson: Columbia Records and civil rights activism (1954–1963)

 As gospel music became more popular – primarily due to her influence – singers began appearing at non-religious venues as a way to spread a Christian message to nonbelievers.
 Jackson appeared at the Newport Jazz Festival in 1957 and 1958, and in the latter's concert film, Jazz on a Summer's Day (1959).
 Her continued television appearances with Steve Allen, Red Skelton, Milton Berle, and Jimmy Durante kept her in high demand.
 She toured Europe again in 1961 with incredible success, mobbed in several cities and needing police escorts.
 All dates in Germany were sold out weeks in advance.
 In Essen, she was called to give so many encores that she eventually changed into her street clothes and the stage hands removed the microphone.
 Still she sang one more song.
 The highlight of her trip was visiting the Holy Land, where she knelt and prayed at Calvary.

 When King was arrested and sentenced to four months hard labor, presidential candidate John F. Kennedy intervened, earning Jackson's loyal support.
 She began campaigning for him, saying: "I feel that I'm a part of this man's hopes.
 He lifts my spirit and makes me feel a part of the land I live in."
 Her clout and loyalty to Kennedy earned her an invitation to sing "The Star-Spangled Banner" at his inaugural ball in 1961.
 Months later, she helped raise $50,000 for the Southern Christian Leadership Conference.
 Jackson lent her support to King and other ministers in 1963 after their successful campaign to end segregation in Birmingham by holding a fundraising rally to pay for protestors' bail.
 By this time she was a personal friend of King and his wife Coretta, often hosting them when they visited Chicago, and spending Thanksgiving with their family in Atlanta.
 King considered Jackson's house a place that he could truly relax.
 She appeared at the March on Washington for Jobs and Freedom to sing "I've Been 'Buked and I've Been Scorned" on King's request, then "How I Got Over".
 (Note: King delivered his speech as written until a point near the end when he paused and went off text and began preaching.
 In the church spirit, Jackson lent her support from her seat behind him, shouting, "Tell 'em about the dream, Martin!" just before he began his most famous segment of the "I Have A Dream" speech.
 Branch writes that King later said he grasped at the "first run of oratory" that came to him, not knowing if Jackson's words ever reached him.
 (Branch, p.
 2761–2763.))
-Three months later, while rehearsing for an appearance on Danny Kaye's television show, Jackson was inconsolable upon learning that Kennedy had been assassinated, believing that he died fighting for the rights of black Americans.
+Three months later, while rehearsing for an appearance on Danny Kaye's television show, Jackson was inconsolable upon learning that Kennedy had been assassinated, believing that he died fighting for the rights of African Americans.